[this guide is a work in progress and will be updated regularly]

-To turn it on, plug a 12v center-positive power supply.
+To turn it on, plug in a 12v center-positive power supply.
 Center positive means that the sleeve of the jack is negative (in most cases it’s just ground) and the inside is the positive voltage.
 Anything above 500mA is more than adequate, and you can probably get away with even half of that.

-If the power LED turns on and nothing explodes, you’re probably in business.
+If the power LED turns on and nothing starts smoking, you’re probably in business.
 If you have the CHA/V connected to a monitor with a VGA cable and you see color bars, you’ve passed the first test.
 Hit the background cycle button a few times and make sure it cycles though the colors.
 Hit the resolution cycle a few times and make sure it cycles through the resolutions.

 All good?
 Cycle the background color to black.

 Before any of the oscillators can be used, we’ll have to put in some jumpers.
 It’s doubtful any of them will do much without jumpers.

 First, let’s look at the vactrol headers on the VCOs: